EduardoG0202/EduardoG0202/README.md

  My name is Eduardo, i am a former Magician, now seeking for new adventures inside the Tech world. 🃏

+ Already working on a full time job as IT for a Winery

 <!--
 **EduardoG0202/EduardoG0202** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.